 I was privileged to work for Save the Children for 13 years, in countries across Africa, Asia and Eastern Europe.
 I travelled to places tourists never see, to work alongside remarkable local people.
-The influence of these life-changing experiences is evident in my latest novel, Uncertain Light.
+The influence of these life-changing experiences inspired my latest novel, Uncertain Light.

-It also resulted in a series of short books that I co-wrote and edited, drawing examples from the work of colleagues in over 30 countries.
+In the years I was Save the Children’s senior advisor on its education work, I co-wrote and edited a series of short books for practitioners.
+In them we brought together examples from over 30 countries.
 They have been translated into a number of languages and are used around the world.
 Click on the links to find out more about them: